erotourtes/Database-Performance/README.md

 | 1 | SIMPLE | users | NULL | <ins>ref</ins> | idx_user_name | idx_name | 222 | const | <ins>7</ins> | 100.00 | NULL |

 Take a look at the `type` and `key` columns.
+The `EXPLAIN` shows us that row interaction came from 9684 to 7 (Because I have 7 Jesus in my database)!

 ### Composite Indexes
 #### Syntax